-You may remember that the classic approach to understanding the external environment has three elements: general, industry, and competitors.
-Because you already did the general environment in your earlier SWOT analysis, it is time for industry analysis.
+You may remember that the classic approach to understanding the external environment has three elements: general, industry, and competitors.331 Because you already did the general environment in your earlier SPOT analysis, it is time for industry analysis.
 What exactly is an industry?
-It is quite simply, a group of firms producing products that are close substitutes.
+It is quite simply, "a group of firms producing products that are close substitutes."332

-Once you've described the industry for your particular strategies, you can analyze them using Michael Porter's five forces model, which includes: threat of entry, power of suppliers, power of buyers, threat of substitutes, and rivalry among existing competitors.
+Once you've described the industry for your particular strategies, you can analyze them using Michael Porter's five forces model, which includes threat of entry, power of suppliers, power of buyers, threat of substitutes, and rivalry among existing competitors.333

-A better method is Sharon Oster's approach that begins with defining your market, describing the industry participants, and then analyzing five factors: relations among existing organizations, entry conditions, competition from substitute products, supply, and the demand of users and donor power.
+Another method is Sharon Oster's six forces,334 which she based on Michael Porter's classic five forces approach.335 Oster begins with defining the market, describing the industry participants, and then analyzing six factors: relations among existing organizations, entry conditions, competition from substitute products, supply, the demand of users, and donor power.
+We'll use a somewhat simplified version adapted from Oster.